runwayml/learn/docs/create/train-object-detection.md

 <img src="assets/images/create/train-models/annotationView.png" alt="Go to the Annotation View">

 To get started, click "New Annotation Group."
-An annotation group is a collection of annotated examples for each object category you'd like to recognize.
+An annotation group is a collection of annotated examples of objects in your dataset.
 Once you have named your Annotation Group, you will be prompted to input the categories of objects you want to annotate.
 Type in at least one category to get started annotating - you can always add more categories later.

 <center><img src="assets/images/create/train-models/initialCategories.png" alt="Select initial categories for your annotation group"></center>

 ?> **How many categories should I add?** The number of categories you should use depends on the dataset and use-case for the model.
-For example, if you want to locate birds in an image without needing to know the exact species of each bird, then you can have just one category that is "Bird."
+For example, if you want to locate birds in an image without needing to know the exact species of each bird, then you can have just one "Bird" category.
 If you want to identify the kind of bird in the image in addition to locating it, then you can have a different category for each species.
 Keep in mind that we currently impose a maximum limit of 50 categories.
 We can increase the limit upon request.
 Just send an email to [support@runwayml.com](mailto:support@runwayml.com).

-You can now get started annotating images in your dataset.
+You can now get started annotating images in your dataset by drawing bounding boxes around your objects.
 There are a few different sections in this interface, so let's explore them one by one:

 <img src="assets/images/create/train-models/annotationEditor.png" alt="Edit annotations">